timfromdigicert/documents/docs/SMCWG-charter.md

    * The organization name, as they wish it to appear on the Forum Web site and in official Forum documents.
    * URL of the applicant’s main Web site.
-   * Names and email addresses of employees who will participate in the Working Group and Forum as Member representatives.
+   * Names and email addresses of designated representatives who will participate in the Working Group and Forum on behalf of the Member.
    * Emergency contact information for security issues related to certificate trust.